hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 _ = client.request(API.getCustomerProfile())
 ```

 Great, this works just as expected!
-This approach is nothing new, e.g. [RxSwift traits](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Traits.md) also use phantom types.
-I'm still experimenting with it and haven't yet put this in production code.
-However, this approach looks really promising.
+I'm still experimenting with this approach and haven't yet put this in production code.
+However, it looks really promising.
 The Swift type system is obviously so much more powerful than Objective-C, but I can't stop myself from wanting more.

 # Conclusion